Average height for Abelian sandpiles and the looping constant on Sierpinski graphs: Preliminaries

 Notice that the stabilization of $\sigma$ is unique, and thus the stabilization operation is well-defined.
 Using the notions of sandpiles and stabilization, we can now define a Markov chain that has as state space the set of stable sandpiles on $G$.

 Let $X_1,X_2,...$ be i.i.d. random variables distributed uniformly on $V$ and let $\sigma_0$ be any stable sandpile configuration on $G$, the starting configuration.
 For any $n\in\N$ define

 The sequence $(\sigma_n)_{n\in\N}$ is a Markov chain called the sandpile Markov chain and $\sigma_{n+1}$ is obtained from $\sigma_n$ by adding one chip uniformly at random on $V$ and stabilizing the new configuration.
-As shown in \cite{dhar-burning}, the set $\mathcal{R}_G$ of recurrent states of the Markov chain $(\sigma_n)_{n\in \N}$ forms an Abelian group and the group operation $\oplus$ is given by: for $\eta,\sigma \in \mathcal{R}_G$
+As shown in \cite{dhar-burning}, the set $\mathcal{R}_G$ of recurrent states of the Markov chain $(\sigma_n)_{n\in \N}$ forms an Abelian group and the group operation $\oplus$ is given by: for $\sigma,\xi \in \mathcal{R}_G$

-Restricted on the set $\mathcal{R}_G$, the sandpile Markov chain is an an irreducible random walk on a finite group, thus its stationary distribution is the uniform distribution on $\mathcal{R}_G$.
-Since the sandpile Markov chain ends up in the recurrent states after finitely many steps, it makes sense to start directly in stationarity, that is, to choose one sandpile $\eta$ uniformly on $\mathcal{R}_G$ and to ask about the distribution of the number of chips we see at same vertex $v$, that is to investigate the \emph{height probabilities} $\mathbb{P}(\eta(v)=k)$ under the stationary distribution for all $k\in\{0,...,\deg(v)-1\}.$
+Restricted on the set $\mathcal{R}_G$, the sandpile Markov chain is an irreducible random walk on a finite group, thus its stationary distribution is the uniform distribution on $\mathcal{R}_G$.
+Since the sandpile Markov chain ends up in the recurrent states after finitely many steps, it makes sense to start directly in stationarity, that is, to choose one sandpile $\sigma$ uniformly on $\mathcal{R}_G$ and to ask about the distribution of the number of chips we see at some vertex $v$, that is to investigate the \emph{height probabilities} $\mathbb{P}(\sigma(v)=k)$ under the stationary distribution for all $k\in\{0,...,\deg(v)-1\}.$

-\paragraph{Multiple sinks.} The underlying state spaces for the current works are the Sierpi\'nski graphs, where either a single vertex, two vertices or three vertices act as the sinks of the Abelian sandpile model.
-We describe here shortly, what does this mean.
-For any undirected, connected and finite graph $G=(V,E)$, let $S\subseteq V$ be a subset of vertices, which will be the sinks of the Abelian sandpile model.
+\textbf{Multiple sinks.} The underlying state spaces for the current paper are the Sierpi\'nski graphs, where either a single vertex, two vertices or three vertices act as the sinks of the Abelian sandpile model.
+We describe here briefly what this means.
+For any undirected, connected and finite graph $G=(V,E)$, let $S\subseteq V$ be a subset of vertices, the sinks of the Abelian sandpile model.
 We define a modified version of $G$ denoted by $G'=(V',E')$, with vertex set $V'=V\backslash S \cup \{s\}$, where $s$ is a new vertex not already in $V\backslash S$, and the edge set $E'$ is

-That is $G'=(V',E')$ is the graph where we identify all the vertices of the set $S$ to a single vertex $s$.
+That is, $G'=(V',E')$ is the graph where we identify all the vertices of the set $S$ to a single vertex $s$.
 When talking about the Abelian sandpile model on $G$ with sinks given by the vertices in $S$, we mean the Abelian sandpile model on this new graph $G'$.